-Firstly, for each year of service at your startup, your employee is entitled to 4 weeks of paid annual leave.
+Firstly, for each year of service at your startup, your employees are entitled to 4 weeks of annual leave.

-Annual leave will accrue progressively during a year of service based on your employee’s ordinary hours of work.
+Now, the calculation of annual leave is based on your employee's ordinary hours of work.

-If your employee leaves before a year is up, they are entitled to be paid for unused annual leave that accrues until their employment ends.
+Also, if your employee leaves before a year is up, they are entitled to be paid for unused annual leave that accrues until the day their employment ends.

-Leave can be taken at a time agreed by the employee and employee and must not be unreasonably refused by an employer.
+Leave is taken at a time agreed by you and the employee.
+And as the employer, you must not unreasonably refuse leave.

 You can agree to your employee cashing out an amount of their annual leave.
 As long as the employee will be left with a minimum of 4 weeks leave.

-Also, a separate agreement is needed each time a request to cash out is granted.
+Also, you'll need a seperate agreement for each request to cash out leave.

-If loading applies, because of a provision in an employment contract, enterprise agreement or award, this will need to be paid to the employee.
+If loading applies, because of a term in the worker's employment agreement, enterprise agreement or award, this will need to be paid to the employee.